KasperOnFire/ImpossibleTechnology/Assignment4/readme.md

 * Limerick FC
 * Drogheda United

 2. England is the most common nationality.
-See graph for an overview.
+See image "question 2" for overview.

 3. The difference between release clause and value of the 10 most valueable players.